 tall.
 I knew it was thick enough to provide cover for birds from

 their enemies the hawks and the owls.
 Years later I traveled again

 and found the tall type of mustard in the Jordan Delta not the great

 height of trees, but of a shape similar to a tree with sturdy branches.

-The same day I found a ten foot mustard shoot along the road from
+The same day I found a ten foot, two inch mustard plant along the road from

 The Talmud described use of mustard for sauce, but not too much at